AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 # Mandatory L1 feedback {#mandatory-l1-feedback}

-You can make all questions&nbsp;or the first question&nbsp;mandatory in an L1 feedback.&nbsp;
+You can make all questions or the first question mandatory in an L1 feedback.

 ![](assets/make-all-questionsmandatory.png)